diyorsattarov/0325/README.md

-# postgres-rest-service
+# beastgres

 ## Introduction
-`postgres-rest-service` is a minimal yet robust demonstration of a REST API utilizing the libpq library for PostgreSQL database interaction.
+`beastgres` is a minimal yet robust demonstration of a REST API utilizing the libpq library for PostgreSQL database interaction.
 This project highlights efficient database management, SQL utilization, and containerization with Docker.

 ## Directory Structure
 ```
-~/ (postgres-rest-service)
+~/ (beastgres)
 |-- boostbase/
 |-- Dockerfile
 |-- beastgres/